tenstorrent/tt-mlir/docs/src/specs/device.md

   is a view over the system.
 - **Logical Grid** or just **Grid**: Is a logical shape that abstracts one or more **Physical Grids**.
+- **Mesh Shape**: Describes the virtual layout of the chips with respect to each other.
+In practice the mesh shape is used to derive the logical grid.

 ## Motivation